-22. Explain the funding preference and describe the documentation needed.
+21. Explain the funding preference and describe the documentation needed.

 The funding preference is available for state and local governments with the greatest risk of child drowning and pool safety needs.
-Each eligible application with a final Objective Review Committee score of 70 or greater will be assessed to receive a 5-point adjustment.
+Requesting it is optional.
+Each eligible application with a final Objective Review Committee score of 70 or greater will be assessed to receive a 5- point adjustment (should the funding preference be requested and supported by the data).

 There is no specific documentation required, but an application must clearly set forth accurate and reliable data, demonstrating that the number of incidents involving child drownings, nonfatal submersions, and drain entrapments in their jurisdiction, relative to applicable populations, significantly exceeds comparable national statistics during comparable periods.
-One source of this data could be: https://www.cpsc.gov/Regulations-Laws--Standards/Voluntary-Standards/Topics/Pools-and-Spas